DRESS CODE AND UNIFORM POLICY FOR ALL IVMS PROGRAMS

 STUDENTS IN GRADES 8-12

 8th – 12th grade students are not required to wear a school shirt with an IVMS logo.
 All other aspects of the dress code still apply.
-These students may wear shirts that are plain, striped, or contain patterns or designs.
+These students may wear shirts (no tank tops) that are plain, striped, or contain patterns or designs.
 Shirts must not contain any promotional or commercial advertising or lettering of any kind other than “IVMS” and must be modest and in good repair.
-Graphic designs are fine as long as they are not cartoons or other commercial images such as sports teams, bands, or corporate logos.
+Small trademark logos (smaller than 2‐in diameter) are acceptable.

-All outerwear must not contain any graphic commercial advertising or lettering (other than “IVMS” or “IVHS”) but may include patterns or designs.
+Outerwear: All outerwear must not contain any graphic commercial advertising or lettering (other than “IVMS”) but may include patterns or designs.
 For grade levels below 8th grade, school uniform shirts must be worn under any outerwear.
 In cooler weather, shirts may be double layered with patterns and designs on the undershirt that are not commercial in nature but the uniform shirt must be worn on top.
 Students will not be allowed to wear their outerwear/sweatshirt during outdoor activities on hot days due to potential health concerns.

 Backpacks and Bags

-Backpacks, totes, or large handbags are no longer permitted on campus at any location and for any program.
+Backpacks, totes, or large handbags are NOT permitted on campus at any location and for any program.
 (Special exceptions for individual students may be granted on a case‐by‐case basis by an administrator only.)
 We have found that backpacks present a security risks for what is brought on campus as well as what can be removed from campus (including books that never return and other school items).
 At the elementary level, your child will be given a folder to take work back and forth from school.

 At the elementary level, you child will be given a folder to take work back and forth from school.
 Backpacks are a security risk in a number of ways.
 They also take up too much space in learning environments, contributing to unneeded clutter.
 Not having to manage backpacks greatly assists our staff to maintain a secure environment.